EliGitHub1/host-container-ms/README.md

 API endpoints

-/host

-GET – Get a list of all hosts, returned as JSON.
+      /host           GET – Get a list of all hosts, returned as JSON.

-/host/:id

-GET – Get host by its ID, returning the host data as JSON.
+      /host/:id       GET – Get host by its ID, returning the host data as JSON.

-/container

-GET – Get a list of all containers, returned as JSON.
+      /container      GET – Get a list of all containers, returned as JSON.
-POST - Create a new container in the database.

-/container/:id
+      queryParam      GET - Get all containers for specific host.

-GET – Get container by its ID, returning the container data as JSON.
+      /container/:id  GET – Get container by its ID, returning the container data as JSON

-/container/:hostId

-GET - Get all containers for specific host.
+      /container      POST - Create a new container in the database.

 Test
   1. build...